Dr. Yang-Ming Chang

 Chang is Professor of Economics.
 He received a Ph.D. in Economics from the State University of New York at Buffalo.
 His research interests include applied microeconomic theory and policy, international trade, and industrial organization.
 Chang has concentrated his recent research projects on the economics of peace, the general equilibrium analysis of bargaining with endogenous and increasing destruction, as well as issues related to strategic trade policies, regional trade agreements, resource conflict, market competition, and the environment.

-Chang’s work has appeared (or is forthcoming) in a number of professional journals, including Journal of Political Economy, Canadian Journal of Economics, Southern Economic Journal (2), Labour Economics, Journal of Population Economics (3), Information Economics and Policy, Managerial and Decision Economics, Public Finance Review, Annals of Finance, International Review of Economics and Finance (2), Journal of Development Studies, Open Economies Review, The Journal of International Trade & Economic Development, Japan and the World Economy, Pacific Economic Review, Review of World Economics, Defence and Peace Economics (3), The Economics of Peace and Security Journal, Economics Bulletin (3), Journal of Sports Economics, The B.E.
+Chang’s work has appeared (or is forthcoming) in a number of professional journals, including Journal of Political Economy, Canadian Journal of Economics, Southern Economic Journal (2), Labour Economics, Journal of Population Economics (3), Economics Letters, Information Economics and Policy, Managerial and Decision Economics, Public Finance Review, Annals of Finance, International Review of Economics and Finance (2), Journal of Development Studies, Open Economies Review, The Journal of International Trade & Economic Development, Japan and the World Economy, Pacific Economic Review, Review of World Economics, Defence and Peace Economics (3), The Economics of Peace and Security Journal, Economics Bulletin (3), Journal of Sports Economics, The B.E.
 Journal of Economic Analysis & Policy, Review of Law and Economics, European Journal of Political Economy, and Review of International Economics.